-My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish through online classes at home and stints at language schools in other countries.
-I’ve also improved my German and learned basic Russian.
+My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish, Portuguese and French through independent study at home and stints at language schools in other countries.
+I’ve also improved my German and am learning Russian.

 Since retiring, my friend circle has gotten much more diverse and interesting.
 I meet new people constantly on my travels, though language study, and through diverse Meetups in my hometown, most of which there was no time for when I was working.